 About StudioMET Architects

 StudioMET is well respected in Houston, and for good reason.
-The firm was AIA Houston’s 2016 firm of the year, and it received the Decorative Center Houston Stars of Design Award for Architecture in April.
-StudioMET was founded in 2007 and has remained firmly dedicated to Houston during its 10 years in business.
+The firm was AIA Houston’s 2016 firm of the year and received the Decorative Center Houston Stars of Design Award for Architecture in April.
+The studio was founded in 2007 and has remained firmly dedicated to Houston for over 10 years.
 It offers an architectural scholarship to students at the University of Houston, the University of Texas at Arlington, and Texas A&M University.
-The firm’s working philosophy is to approach each project as a unique endeavor, and to create timely, environmentally sustainable buildings that meld with their surroundings.
+The firm’s philosophy is to approach each project as a unique endeavor and to create timely, environmentally sustainable buildings that meld with their surroundings.
 StudioMET has three principals: Yoonchul You, Stephen Andrews, and Shawn Gottschalk.
 Yoonchul You has two Master of Architecture degrees, one from the University of Houston and another from Konkuk University in Seoul, Korea.
-Andrews received his master’s from the University of Houston, and Gottschalk earned his at the University of Texas at Arlington.
+Andrews received his master’s from the University of Houston and Gottschalk earned his at the University of Texas at Arlington.

 The Houston Modern Architecture + Design Society hosts an annual Modern Home Tour that takes participants into that one house “you always drive by and wonder what it must be like to visit it, design it, or even live in it.”
-StudioMET’s Wharton Home was included on the 2017 tour.
-It uses wood and earth colors for a natural look that blends with the 5,000-square-foot lot in the Energy Corridor where it stands.
+StudioMET’s Wharton Home was included on the 2017 tour—a structure that uses wood and earth colors for a natural look that blends with the 5,000 square feet lot in the Energy Corridor where it stands.
 Another tour-favorite from StudioMET was the Underwood Home, which was included on the AIA Houston Home Tour, featured in Modern Luxury Interiors Texas, and a semi-finalist for HGTV’s Faces of Design Award.
-The 5,500-square-foot Underwood Home mixes black, yellow, and brown color schemes with a gray, inset gabion wall and a two-island kitchen for a relaxed, suburban experience.
-A small, rectangular pool adds a luxurious finishing touch.
+The 5,500 square feet Underwood Home mixes black, yellow, and brown color schemes with a gray inset gabion wall and a two-island kitchen for a relaxed, suburban experience.
+A small rectangular pool adds a luxurious finishing touch.